patozgg/C8-backup-toolkit/doc/restore/README.md

 ```

-## Scale back the application
+### Scale back the application

-7.1 Use the value saved during the exploration to restart all components with the correct value.
+7.1 Uses the value saved during the exploration to restart all components with the correct value.

 ```shell
 kubectl scale sts/camunda-zeebe --replicas=3